CiscoDevNet/NX-SDK/README.md

 ### a) ENXOS SDK Build Environment [Optional]

-  - NOTE: Mandatory for Custom Apps to be started in VSH.
+  - NOTE: Mandatory for Custom Applications to be started in VSH.
   - ENXOS SDK Build Environment can be obtained from https://hub.docker.com/r/dockercisco/nxsdk Pull the Container version of your choice using.

     ```
       docker pull dockercisco/nxsdk
+    ```
+  - ENXOS SDK build environment is already installed in
+    ```
+      $PWD/enxos-sdk
     ```

   - Source 32-bit environment for your application